Lip Lift in Brazil: the surgery that transforms your smile permanently

 Why the bullhorn technique is superior

-Who is the lip lift indicated for
+Who is the lip lift recommended for

 Over the years, I have identified patient profiles that benefit greatly from this surgery.
 If you recognize yourself in one or more of the situations below, the lip lift may be the solution you are looking for:

-Long lip filter — congenital or acquired
+Long philtrum — congenital or acquired

 The most classic indication.
 If the distance between the nose and the upper lip exceeds fifteen millimeters in women or seventeen millimeters in men, there is room for significant improvement.
 Some patients are born with this elongated proportion; others develop it with aging.
 In both cases, the result of the lip lift is gratifying.